Learning in Quantum Common-Interest Games and the Separability Problem: Quantum Common-Interest Games and the BSS problem

-The set of Nash equilibria in a quantum potential game with potential $V$ is equivalent to the set of Nash equilibria in the quantum common-interest game with common utility $V$ since, by coordination-dummy separability, no player can unilaterally improve their own utility if and only if no player can unilaterally improve the potential $V$.
-Thus, for the purpose of learning Nash equilibria in quantum potential games using first-order dynamics, it suffices to study quantum common-interest games.
+\paragraph{Quantum games.} In this work we study non-interactive quantum games where each player $i$ controls a quantum register $\mathcal{H}_i$ and has as their strategy a density matrix $\rho_i \in {\mathrm{D}}(\mathcal{H}_i)$.
+The utility function of the $i$-th player is given by the expected value of an observable $R_i$ on the strategy profile $\bigotimes_i \rho_i$, i.e.,

-\paragraph{Quantum common-interest games.} In a quantum CIG, there are two agents Alice and Bob that control quantum registers $\A$ and $\B$ and their strategies are given by density matrices in $D(\A)$ and $ D(\B)$ respectively.
-Upon playing strategy profile $(\rho,\sigma)\in \ D(\A)\times D(\B)$ both players receive a common utility $u(\rho, \sigma) = \la R, \rho\otimes\sigma\ra$, where $R$ is a Hermitian matrix that we can assume withoout loss of generality to be positive definite.
+\paragraph{Quantum common-interest games.} A quantum CIG is a quantum game where every player has the same utility function.
+For simplicity, we shall in this paper consider two-player quantum CIGs, where two agents Alice and Bob control quantum registers $\A$ and $\B$ and play strategies given by density matrices in $D(\A)$ and $ D(\B)$ respectively.
+Upon playing strategy profile $(\rho,\sigma)\in \ D(\A)\times D(\B)$ both players receive a common utility $u(\rho, \sigma) = \la R, \rho\otimes\sigma\ra$, where $R$ is a Hermitian matrix that we can assume without loss of generality to be positive definite.
 We refer to the matrix $R$ as the {\em game operator}.
 Equivalently, using the Choi-Jamio\l{}kowski isomorphism defined in~\eqref{CJ}, it is useful to also express the utility function as $u(\rho, \sigma) = \la \rho, \Phi(\sigma^\top) \ra$, since

 where $R$ is the Choi matrix of $\Phi$.
 Moreover, as $R$ is PSD it follows that $\Phi$ is positive.
 In order to simplify notation throughout the rest of the paper, we will drop the transpose from the utility and express it as $u(\rho,\sigma) = \la \rho, \Phi(\sigma) \ra$ where appropriate.
 This can be seen as Bob selecting $\sigma^\top$ as his strategy, instead of $\sigma$ as defined before.